ejparajon/replication_data_published_papers/Assessing the Renaissance of Individuals in International Relations/readme.txt

 "Replication_Assessing the Renaissance of Individuals.R": This is the code file used to perform all of the analysis in the paper.

+"Assessing the Renaissance of Individuals in International Relations Theory.pdf": Final article.